Hard Drive Not Spinning?

 Spindle Motor Seizure: Platter Transplant Procedure

-When fluid dynamic bearings (FDB) in the spindle motor seize, the platters cannot rotate at all.
-FDB motors use a thin layer of oil between the shaft and sleeve to reduce friction.
-Over time, the oil can degrade or leak out, causing metal-on-metal contact and eventual seizure.
-Temperature extremes accelerate this process.
+When fluid dynamic bearings (FDB) in the spindle motor seize, the platters cannot rotate.
+Over time, bearing oil degrades or leaks, causing metal-on-metal contact and eventual seizure.
+Temperature extremes accelerate this degradation, locking the motor shaft and preventing the drive from initializing.

 Repairing a seized motor requires a platter transplant: removing the platters from the patient drive and installing them into a compatible donor chassis with a working motor.
 This is done under 0.02 micrometer ULPA-filtered laminar flow to prevent particle contamination.
 The critical step is maintaining platter alignment.
 Each platter must be installed in the same angular position and same stack order as the original, because the servo tracks written during factory calibration are specific to that physical arrangement.
 Misalignment by even a fraction of a degree prevents the heads from tracking servo data.

 After transplant, we image the drive using PC-3000 or DeepSpar Disk Imager with selective head reads to work around any zones where the heads struggle to track on the new motor.
-This tier costs $1,500-$2,000 because of the donor parts consumed and the precision required.
+Seized spindle work usually falls in the $2,000 tier when donor parts are consumed and platter alignment work is required.

 Drive Models Prone to Non-Spinning Failures